 In the modern game of soccer, it’s now more common to see teams like Bayern Munich, Manchester City, Barcelona and Liverpool stick with their game plan and try to create a goal scoring chance by maintain their standard style of play.
 Keeping the ball and moving it at a faster pace when there’s an opportunity to go forward but not becoming unbalanced and getting away from their style of keeping possession of the ball.

 It would be quite odd if all of a sudden you saw Barcelona start to boot the ball forward in the last ten minutes.
 If they stick will their game plan and style of play, a goal will come and usually does.

 It’s obvious of course, that you must get the ball forward when your team is losing.
 And soccer is a funny game sometimes.
 Teams might knock the ball around beautiful for 90 minutes but be unable to score.
 But in one moment, say off a goal kick or a punt from the keeper, a forward flicks the ball on with his head and the ball falls right to the other forward who scores.

 But other, subtler adjustments might need to be made during the game.
 If you’re playing against Arjen Robben, and he keeps cutting in with his left foot, it’s time to try to force him to use his right foot.
-Of course, it’s easier said than done though to stop Robben.
+Of course, it’s easier said than done though to stop Robben from cutting inside on his favored left foot.
 Small adjustments though can have a big impact.

 David Silva, Kyle Walker, Sergio Aguero, Raheem Sterling, Leroy Sane, Riyad Mahrez, Oleksandr Zinchenko AND Vincent Kompany all feature in this seasons Goal of the Season!
 Who gets your vote?